 This book serves to illustrate a useful visualisation methodology which can be used in participatory fieldwork and thus will be of interest to heritage specialists, ethnographers and cultural geographers and oral history practitioners who will particularly find the methodology cheap, easy to replicate and enjoyable for community-based projects.

-Introduction, 1.
-A glossary of terms, 2.
-Deep mapping as memory-work: theoretical and methodological implications of heritage mapping, 3.
-The sleeping giant and the cursed hill, 4.
-A town, divided: mapping the tense imaginaries of the 1943-1945 Italian civil war, 5.
+Acknowledgements; Introduction; 1.
+Defining terms; 2.
+Deep mapping as memory work: theoretical and methodological implications of heritage mapping; 3.
+Imaginative engagement: the sleeping giant and the cursed hill; 4.
+A town, divided: mapping the tense imaginaries of the 1943–1945 Italian civil war; 5.
 Unlearning the body: liminal spaces, abject corpses and the historical imagination; 6.
 Stories from Beamish Museum’s ‘1950s Town’; 7.
 Experiencing the mapping method in the field: a dialogic interlude; 8.
 Moving forward: not a conclusion chapter; List of Figures; References; Appendix; Index

 In Memory of Professor Steve Watson (1958-2016)

 This book series, edited by Divya P. Tolia-Kelly and Emma Waterton, is dedicated to Professor Steve Watson.
 Steve was a pioneer in heritage studies and was inspirational in both our personal academic trajectories.
 We, as three editors of the series, started this journey together, but alas we lost his magnificent scholarship and valued counsel too soon.